Table of contents

 Tip 2: Brainstorm potential goals

 With your vision in mind, brainstorm a list of all the things you’d like to accomplish.
-Don’t leave anything out, as this brainstorming phase is important.
+Don’t leave anything out, as this brainstorming phase is essential.
 Also, be sure to include things you did well last year that you want to continue to succeed at this year.
 Consider goals for your specific subject, work/life balance, family life, and before and after school.

 Tip 3: Organize, combine, and prioritize your goals